 In Windows 10, you can use MakeWinPEMedia to create multiple partitions on a USB drive.
 Windows 10 v1703 Creators Update allows you to create multiple partitions on a USB drive so that you can have a single USB key with a combination of FAT32 and NTFS partitions.
-You can also use Disk Management Tool or freeware Bootice to create multiple partitions on external drive.
+You can also use Disk Management Tool or freeware Bootice to create multiple partitions on an external drive.

-Using MakeWinPEMedia to create multiple partitions on a USB
+Use MakeWinPEMedia to create multiple partitions on a USB

 To be able to work with USB drives that have multiple partitions, your PC has to be Windows 10, v1703, with the most recent version of the Windows ADK installed.